danfuzz/samizdat/doc/library-guide/Lang0Node.md

 #### `withSimpleDefs(node) <> node`

-Makes a node just like the given one (presumably a `closure` node), except with any complex `varDef` nodes (i.e. ones with `export` or `top` bindings) transformed as implied by the extra bindings, and with `export` nodes similarly transformed away.
+Makes a node just like the given one (presumably a `closure` node), except with simpler definitions in the `statements` list.
+This includes the following transformations:

+* All `varDef` nodes with `top` bindings are "split" into an early forward declaration (`varDef` with no `value`) and a `varBind` in the original position.

+* All `export` nodes are replaced with their `value` payloads.

+* All `exportSelection` nodes are removed entirely.

+* If there are any `export` or `exportSelection` nodes, a `yield` node is built up to contain all of the defined bindings.

-**Note:** It is invalid for a `closure` with a `yield` to have any `export` nodes or bindings in its `statements`.
+**Note:** It is invalid for a `closure` with a `yield` to have any `export` or `exportSelection` nodes its `statements`.
 Attempting to transform such a node results in a fatal error.

 #### `withTop(node) <> node`